LichtargeLab/EAML/README.md

 # EA-ML

-This pipeline uses an ensemble of supervised learning algorithms to score a gene's contribution to disease risk based on its case/control separation ability.
-This is all based on a probability score (pEA) computed using the Evolutionary Action variant impact scoring method.
+This pipeline is an ensemble of supervised machine learning algorithms used to score a gene's contribution to disease risk based on its case/control separation ability.
+The approach utilizes a probability score (pEA) computed with the Evolutionary Action variant impact scoring method.

-The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively using classification accuracy as a proxy for a gene's relevance in a specified disease context.
+The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively using classification accuracy as a proxy for a gene's relevance in a specified disease.

 ## System Requirements